-- Exams will be open for a 36-hour window as indicated on the class schedule. - You may take two attempts at each midterm exam during its window.
-The best of your scores will count. - You may take only one attempt at the final exam. - Exams will be monitored using the HonorLock system.
-In order to use HonorLock you will need a web cam, the Google Chrome browser, and an isolated space where you can take your test. - You must remain in one location the entire time you are taking an exam.
-Moving to a different location during a test is a violation of exam rules. - You should bring to each test only your UF Gator One card, a pen or pencil, and blank scratch paper. - A basic calculator will be provided by the Honorlock system.
+- Exams will be open for a 36-hour window as indicated on the class schedule. - You may take two attempts at each exam (including the final exam) during its window.
+The best of your scores will count. - Out of the four midterms, your lowest score will be dropped.
+To be clear, this means that the final exam will not be dropped even if it is lower than all of your four midterms. - Exams will be monitored using the Honorlock system.
+In order to use Honorlock you will need a web cam, the Google Chrome browser, and an isolated space where you can take your test.

+- You must remain in one location the entire time you are taking an exam.
+Moving to a different location during a test is a violation of exam rules. - You should bring to each test only your UF Gator One card, a pen or pencil, and blank scratch paper. - Honorlock will provide a basic calculator.
 All electronic devices, including phones, must be put away.
 Using or possessing any such device during an exam is a violation of exam rules, regardless of whether or how it is used.